retroFlecters/retroflect-client-web/README.md

 ### As a visitor

+Case: Visit "/" route
+[] I want be redirected to "/signin" route,
+so I can view the sign in page

 [] I want to see the app title,
 so that I know what app I am using.